 Mead is a somewhat small town located in the state of Washington.
 With a population of 7,612 people and three constituent neighborhoods, Mead is the 101st largest community in Washington.

-Unlike some towns, Mead isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mead are a mix of both white- and blue-collar jobs.
+Mead is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mead is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Mead who work in office and administrative support (14.71%), sales jobs (11.39%), and management occupations (10.21%).

 Also of interest is that Mead has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Mead citizens is substantially higher than the typical US community, as 30.67% of adults in Mead have at least a bachelor's degree.
+The overall education level of Mead citizens is substantially higher than the typical US community, as 30.67% of adults in Mead have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Mead in 2010 was $26,458, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $105,832 for a family of four.
 However, Mead contains both very wealthy and poor people as well.